First We Bombed New Mexico

 First We Bombed New Mexico is a 2023 documentary film directed and produced by Lois Lipman that follows activist Tina Cordova's efforts to bring attention to the cancers and deaths caused by radiation from the Trinity nuclear test impacting New Mexico’s mostly Hispanic and Native American communities.
 It examines the long-term effects of radiation exposure and the U.S. government's efforts to conceal the consequences on generations of families due the radiation fallout.
+The documentary was shown at film festivals from 2023 to 2025 and was re-edited by Lipman after New Mexicans were added to the Radiation Exposure Compensation Act in July 2025 to include footage from after this time and complete the narrative arc.

 Synopsis and background

 The film explores two groups in the Southwest devastated by the nuclear industry: the Downwinders, families who lived near the Trinity site, and Native and Hispanic uranium miners whose communities and sacred lands were scarred by government mining operations after 1971.
 Together, their stories trace a legacy of illness, environmental damage, and neglect.

 Residents in New Mexico's Tularosa Basin were exposed to radiation from the Trinity test on July 16, 1945, when J. Robert Oppenheimer and the Manhattan Project carried out the world's first atomic bomb detonation.
-Predominantly Hispanic and Native American communities near the site were never warned or compensated despite toxic fallout, and today cancer rates in surrounding towns remain far higher than the national average.
+Predominantly Hispanic and Native American communities near the site were never warned or compensated despite toxic fallout, and cancer rates in surrounding towns remain far higher than the national average.
 Filmmaker Lois Lipman was struck by the silence surrounding New Mexico's fallout victims and spent ten years documenting their fight for recognition.
 She followed Tularosa resident Tina Cordova, co-founder of the Tularosa Basin Downwinders Consortium (2005), as she appeared before Congress, organized town halls, and gathered testimonies from community members.
 Cordova argues that the government relied on those affected being uneducated and unable to speak up for themselves.